asw456/pieventsnovo/ReadMe.md

 The summaries call currently does not feature support for a specific summary type and this can be implemented with minor changes to argument parsing and the parameter to the method.

-Bulk data access methods for the remaining commands (delete,summaries) can be implemented with the help of commented sections.
+Bulk data access methods for the remaining commands (delete,summaries,update) can be implemented with the help of commented sections.
 ```